 Invest in marketing

 Interesting fact – you can’t get loyal customers who are not aware of your existence.
-Divide a dedicated marketing budget, and promote and advertise your business.
+Divide a dedicated marketing budget, invest in the necessary marketing tools, and promote and advertise your business.

 Marketing will lead new customers your way and remind old ones of your existence.
 There are many successful marketing initiatives.
 Examples include ads in local newspapers, radio station campaigns, build boards, etc.